Product and Engineering Wisdom - Issue #9

 by Neil Rahilly, Casey Winters, Fareed Mosavat, Keya Patel, Reforge

 This article is written by Neil Rahilly, Casey Winters, Fareed Mosavat and Keya Patel.
-All senior product product leaders who have written about why it’s important to learn the art of unshipping a feature or product.
+All senior product leaders have written about why it’s important to learn the art of unshipping a feature or product.

 Adam’s Insight: Thoroughly enjoyed this guide.
 It isn’t relevant to all SEOs but it’s useful for those who work in-house or want to learn more about product management.